"Enough Is Enough": Female Athletes Secure Settlement Agreement Ensuring Michigan State University’s Title IX Compliance for Years to Come

 January 13, 2023: Female student-athletes at Michigan State University capped a two-year battle against their school today by securing an agreement guaranteeing that MSU will undergo a comprehensive Gender Equity Review, create a Gender Equity Plan, and bring all aspects of its intercollegiate athletic program into full Title IX compliance by the end of the 2026-2027 school year.
 Title IX, enacted 50 years ago, prohibits sex discrimination by all schools receiving federal funds and requires schools to provide female and male student-athletes equal opportunities, athletic financial aid, and treatment.

-Lori Bullock of Bailey & Glasser, LLP, in Des Moines, IA, led the legal team, which included Joshua Hammack of Bailey & Glasser, LLP in Washington, D.C.; Jill Zwagerman and Danya Keller of Newkirk Zwagerman, P.L.C. in Des Moines, Iowa; and Brian Koncius of Bogas & Koncius PC in Bingham Farms, Michigan.
+The Bailey Glasser litigation team included Joshua Hammack of Bailey & Glasser, LLP in Washington, D.C.; Jill Zwagerman and Danya Keller of Newkirk Zwagerman, P.L.C. in Des Moines, Iowa; and Brian Koncius of Bogas & Koncius PC in Bingham Farms, Michigan.

 In October 2020, Michigan State University announced that it would eliminate its Women’s Swim and Dive Team even though it already offered insufficient opportunities for female student-athletes.
 The decision prompted eleven members of the team—Sophia Balow, Taylor Arnold, Ava Boutrous, Julia Coffman, Kylie Goit, Emma Inch, Sheridan Phalen, Madeline Reilly, Olivia Starzomski, Elise Turke, and Sarah Zofchak—to file a lawsuit against the University demanding equal athletic participation opportunities, equal athletic treatment and benefits, and equal athletic financial aid for female student-athletes at MSU.